TheLostLambda/FTC_Scripts/README.md

 # FTC_Scripts
 A set of scripts for uploading Java code to the FTC Robot Controller

-**FTC_Down** — This script crawls the phone for prexisting java files and downloads them locally
+**FTC_Down** — This script crawls the phone for prexisting Java files and downloads them locally

 **FTC_Up** — This script uploads Java files from the local machine to the robot controller